Pursuit Suspect Killed In Vacaville Police Shooting

-VACAVILLE (CBS13) — A suspect has died after a police shooting in Vacaville Tuesday night, officials confirm.
+VACAVILLE (CBS13) — A suspect has died after a police shooting in Vacaville Tuesday night.

 Vacaville police say a silver pickup truck was seen driving recklessly around 8:35 p.m.
 Officers pursued the suspect vehicle through residential neighborhoods and into the parking lot of the Vacaville Skate Center on Davis Street, where they say the driver rammed a police vehicle.